umount(category26-webmin.html) - phpMan

 Unmount all mountpoints in the current namespace for the speci-

 fied filesystem.
-The filesystem could be specified by one of
+The filesystem can be specified by one of the

-the mountpoints or device name (or UUID, etc.).
-This option
+mountpoints or the device name (or UUID, etc.).
+When this

-could be used together with --recursive then all nested mounts
+option is used together with --recursive, then all nested mounts

 -c, --no-canonicalize